Electronic BlueBook (EBB)

 A: It’s probably a good idea to keep the answer file until your grade is posted; that way, if there are any questions as to what you actually typed, your answer can be retrieved.

-The Electronic BlueBook verification form is available here.
+The Electronic BlueBook verification form for in-class exams is available here.